Online Explanation Generation for Human-Robot Teaming: Evaluation

 {\textbf{\textit{Results}}}: We created the surveys using Qualtrics and recruited $150$ human subjects on MTurk, with $30$ subjects for each setting.
 To improve the quality of the responses, we set the criteria that the worker's HIT acceptance rate must be greater than $98\%$.
 After filtering out invalid responses (that failed to identify the $2$ purposely inserted random actions out of a total of $30$ actions in the plan), we obtained $94$ valid responses in total: $19$ for each of MCE-R and MCE, $20$ for OEG-PP, and $18$ for each of OEG-NA and OEG-AP.
 Their ages ranged from $18$ to $70$, and $29.8\%$ of them were female.

 The results show that OEGs in general performed significantly better than the baselines in both objective (Table \ref{tab:accuracy}) and subjective measures (Fig. \ref{fig:chartTLX}).
 Table \ref{tab:accuracy} shows that the numbers of questionable actions are significantly lower for OEGs than MCEs (with $p$-values $< 0.001$).
 This indicates that the subjects had more trust towards robots in the OEG settings.
 The accuracy for identifying the correct actions (questionable vs. non-questionable) is also higher for OEGs (with $p$-values $< 0.001$).
 Among the three OEG methods, OEG-AP performed the best but no significant differences were observed in either the objective or subjective measures.
-This seems to suggest that the performances were dominated mainly by the average size of sub-explanations, which did not vary much among the OEGs (i.e., $\sum_{e_k}/|e_k|$: OEG-PP 6/1.5, OEG-NA 5/1.25), OEG-AP 3/1.0, MCE 5/NA, MCE-R 5/1.0).
-It is worth noting that MCR-R performed {\it worse} than MCE objectively with $p$-values $0.043$ and $0.028$ respectively for the two measures in Table \ref{tab:accuracy}, which suggests that the performance difference was unlikely due to simply breaking up the information, thus confirming the usefulness of OEGs.
+This seems to suggest that the performances were dominated mainly by the average size of sub-explanations, which did not vary much among the OEGs (i.e., $\sum_{e_k}/|e_k|$: OEG-PP 6/1.5, OEG-NA 5/1.25, OEG-AP 3/1.0, MCE 5/NA, MCE-R 5/1.0).

+It is worth noting that MCE-R performed {\it worse} than MCE objectively with $p$-values $0.043$ and $0.028$ respectively for the two measures in Table \ref{tab:accuracy}, which suggests that the performance difference was unlikely due to simply breaking up the information, thus confirming the usefulness of OEGs.
 The subjective measures in Fig. \ref{fig:chartTLX} for the most part reaffirm the conclusions.
 Due to intertwining explanations with plan execution, OEGs are expected to create more temporal demand.
 The $p$-values for the subjective measures are presented in Fig. \ref{fig:pvalue}.
 The results indicate statistically significant differences between OEGs and MCEs.
 The group-wise $p$-value is $0.0068$ between OEGs and MCEs.